marclove/handbook/becoming-a-gaslighter.md

 ### Apprenticeship, Internship, and Co-ops

 We have been hiring co-ops each term for well over a year.
 We have very low structure in our office.
-The team is self-organizing around our current initiatives and projects.
+Each team is self-organizing around our current initiatives and projects.
 This can make it challenging for someone new to figure out where they fit in; particularly if they don't have a lot of experience.